Why Waymark exists

 TL;DR

 Waymark was built during a season of returning to faith, burnout, and grief.
-I struggled to understand the Bible on my own and to apply it to everyday life.
-Over time, I felt a clear calling to use my skills as a Product Designer to serve God and help others in the same place.
-There is no team behind this, just one person building slowly, guided by prayer, reflection, and trust that God works through quiet beginnings.
+I struggled to understand the Bible on my own and to find where it connected to the life I was actually living.
+Over time, I felt a clear calling to use what I had been given to serve God and help others in the same place.
+There is no team behind this.
+Just one person building slowly, guided by prayer, reflection, and trust that God works through quiet beginnings.

 I was born into a Christian family.
 Church was part of my life from the beginning.
 I grew up attending services, joining church plays, singing in the choir.
 Faith was familiar and present, especially in my younger years.